OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/src/README.md

-# Why this section ?
+# Why this module, what is this section ?
 OK.
 Why do we need this section here?
 Well, in case you want to access the multiplexer's data and features from other languages than Java, or from another software than the ones provided out-of-the-box, you might want to know where to begin...
 So, let's see what you have out-of-the-box, and what to do from there.